YottaDB/YDBDoc/ProgGuide/ioproc.rst

 OWNER=expr Applies to: SOC(LOCAL) SD FIFO

 Specifies access permission on a UNIX file for the owner of the file.
 The expression is a character string evaluating to null or to any combination of the letters RWX, indicating respectively Read, Write, and eXecute access.
-When any one of these deviceparameters appear on a CLOSE of an existing file, any user category (GROUP, SYSTEM, WORLD), that is not explicitly specified remains unchanged.
+When any one of these deviceparameters appear on a CLOSE of an existing file, any user category (GROUP, WORLD), that is not explicitly specified remains unchanged.

 In order to modify file security, the user who issues the CLOSE must have ownership.